naturalatlas/migrat/README.md

     // either wait for a lock to become available, or fail.
     lock: function(callback) { /* ... */ },

     // OPTIONAL.
-The number of seconds to give up after if
+The number of milliseconds to give up after if
     // a lock cannot be obtained or released.
 This is only
     // applicable if the `lock` function is implemented.
     lockTimeout: 0,